steel9/CSClock/README.md

   - Windows PowerShell, used by the removal tool.
 You can use CSClock without Windows PowerShell, but you can't use the removal tool.

 **HOW TO INSTALL:**
-FOR INSTALLATION: Download Install.exe, open it, press 'More info' on the SmartScreen warning, then press 'Run anyway'.
+FOR INSTALLATION: Download 'Setup.exe' in 'Releases' folder, open it, press 'More info' on the SmartScreen warning, then press 'Run anyway'.
 FOR NON-INSTALLATION: You can still just download and run CSClock.exe, but it does NOT auto update, and it still stores settings in its local appdata folder.

 **HOW TO UNINSTALL:**